 Official Public Holidays In Egypt (What Employers Need To Know)

 When operating in Egypt, it is important to understand both the cultural context and the country’s public holiday calendar.
 For employers and businesses, it is just as important to understand the country’s public holiday calendar.
 Like many countries, Egypt observes both official and religious public holidays, some of which follow a lunar calendar and are subject to annual changes.
-This article outlines Egypt’s public holidays and what employers should be aware of when planning schedules, operations, or employee leave.
+This article outlines Egypt’s public holidays and what employers should consider when planning schedules, operations, or employee leave.

 Official Public Holidays in Egypt